Dikshita25/my-blogs/content/blog/Testing/setup_detox_with_react_native.md

 ## Summary

-There are various elements that helps you perform different operations and actions of the device, the list is available [here](https://github.com/wix/Detox/blob/master/docs/README.md)
+There are various elements that helps you perform different operations and actions of the device, the list is available [here](https://github.com/wix/Detox/blob/master/docs/README.md).
+Also tools like Detox, helps increase the speed and